OpenSearch cluster and host state monitoring

 The most appropriate multiple units (MB, GB, and more) are automatically used in charts.

-To view detailed information about the Managed Service for OpenSearch cluster state:
+To view detailed information on the state of a Managed Service for OpenSearch cluster:

 -